MrWolfZ/Conqueror/README.md

 ## Recipes

-Instead of traditional documentation **Conqueror** has these recipes that will show you how you can utilize it to its maximum.
+In addition to code-level API documentation, **Conqueror** provides you with recipes that will guide you in how to utilize it to its maximum.
 Each recipe will help you solve one particular challenge that you will likely encounter while building a .NET application.

 > For every "How do I do X?" you can imagine for this project, you should be able to find a recipe here.
 If you don't see a recipe for your question, please let us know by [creating an issue](https://github.com/MrWolfZ/Conqueror/issues/new) or even better, provide the recipe as a pull request.

 ### CQS Introduction

-CQS is an acronym for [command-query separation](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation).
+CQS is an acronym for [command-query separation](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) (which is the inspiration for this project and also where the name is derived from: conquer -> **co**mmands a**n**d **quer**ies).
 For a full exploration of why we chose this pattern as the foundation for one of the **Conqueror** libraries see the [motivation](#motivation) section.
 Here is a short explanation: the core idea behind this pattern is that operations which only read data (i.e. queries) and operations which mutate data or cause side-effects (i.e. commands) have very different characteristics (for a start, in most applications queries are executed much more frequently than commands).
 In addition, business operations often map very well to commands and queries.
 By following this separation in our application logic, we gain many benefits.
 For example, commands and queries represent a natural boundary for encapsulation and cross-cutting concerns can be solved generally according to the nature of the operation (e.g. caching makes sense for queries, but not such much for commands).

 #### CQS Basics